Ka'Kabish Archaeological Research Project

 Since about 2005, these trips have turned into “no host, no agenda” research retreats that have seen up to 46 bat people and colleagues working out of Lamanai Outpost Lodge.
 We use the time to talk shop, about bats and echolocation, to extend our samples of bats, and plan further studies.
 Having a full week to interact is stimulating and enjoyable.
 We avoid the pressures associated with scheduled sessions at bat meetings, and use our time as the spirit moves us.

-In late April and early May 2013, 46 of us will again gather at Lamanai.
-This time we will use radio tags to follow proboscis bats (Rhynchonycteris naso) as they forage, recording their echolocation calls with an array of microphones to document how these bats adjust their fields of view when hunting.
-We also will radio track woolly false vampire bats (Chrotopterus auritus) at Ka'Kabish.
+In late April and early May 2013, 46 of gathered at Lamanai.
+This time we used radio tags to follow proboscis bats (Rhynchonycteris naso) as they forage, recording their echolocation calls with an array of microphones to document how these bats adjust their fields of view when hunting.
+We also radio tracked woolly false vampire bats (Chrotopterus auritus) at Ka'Kabish.
 Here we are interested in where the bats roost, what they eat, and where they hunt.
-Others will study flight using a variety of approaches, and still others the use that bats make of flowers.
-We also will use thermal imaging to look at the respiratory patterns of vampire bats (Desmodus rotundus - pictured above).
+Others team members studied flight using a variety of approaches, and still others the use that bats make of flowers.
+We also use thermal imaging to look at the respiratory patterns of vampire bats (Desmodus rotundus - pictured above).

 Further Suggested Reading